If You Were a Woman (And I Was a Man)

 "If You Were a Woman (And I Was a Man)" is a song recorded by Welsh singer Bonnie Tyler for her 1986 rock album Secret Dreams and Forbidden Fire.
 It was written by Desmond Child and produced by Jim Steinman.
-Child has since stated that the song was re-written as "You Give Love a Bad Name" for Bon Jovi after he was dissatisfied with "If You Were a Woman (And I Was a Man)"'s chart success.
+Child has since stated that the song was re-written as "You Give Love a Bad Name" with Bon Jovi after he was dissatisfied with the chart performance of "If You Were a Woman (And I Was a Man)".
 It was successful in Europe, reaching number six in France and sold over 250,000 copies.
-The song also reached number 77 on the US Hot 100, and has since been Tyler's last hit single in the country.
+The song also reached number 77 on the US Billboard Hot 100, and has since been Tyler's last hit single in the United States.
 Tyler re-recorded the song on her 2004 album Simply Believe.

 Background and composition

-After the success of Faster Than the Speed of Night in 1983, Tyler went on to work with Jim Steinman on a second album.
+After the success of Faster Than the Speed of Night in 1983, Bonnie Tyler went on to work with Jim Steinman on a second album.
 "If You Were a Woman (And I Was a Man)" was released as the third single from Tyler's 1986 album Secret Dreams and Forbidden Fire after the international success of first single "Holding Out for a Hero", which was originally released in 1984 from the soundtrack to the film Footloose.
-Steinman recruited Desmond Child for two tracks (the other being "Lovers Again").
+Steinman recruited Desmond Child for two tracks, including "If You Were a Woman" (the other being "Lovers Again").
 Steinman told Child that he wanted a song about androgyny.
 "I want a special song.
 The verses have to sound like Tina Turner, the B Section has to sound like The Police, U2, or Hall & Oates, and the chorus has to sound like Bruce Springsteen," he continued.

 After he had completed his work on Secret Dreams and Forbidden Fire and the single had peaked, Child went to work with Bon Jovi a few months later.
-He co-wrote "You Give Love a Bad Name" with Jon Bon Jovi and Richie Sambora using the same composition and made the song a hit.
+He co-wrote "You Give Love a Bad Name" with Jon Bon Jovi and Richie Sambora using the same chorus composition and made the song a hit.
 "I was sore at the record company for not pushing that song ["If You Were A Woman (And I Was a Man)"], and I said, "I'm going to prove that that song's a hit!"
 So we wrote it again."